gordicaleksa/pytorch-GANs/README.md

 <img src="data/examples/generated/generated_composite.jpg" width="850"/>
 </p>

-We can also pick 2 numbers we like like (i.e. their latent vectors) and linearly or spherically interpolated between them:
+We can also pick 2 numbers we like like (i.e. their latent vectors) and linearly or spherically interpolate between them:

 ### Basic Usage (train and interpolation)